MintMin/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 ### Again, deliverables for this lab are:
 0. a video showing that you can control the hoverboard through python (functional checkoff.
 This is just to make sure you have a working set of hardware.)

-The initial turns worked as shown in the video. https://user-images.githubusercontent.com/32082801/220207186-25766b84-9e6e-462c-907e-a0221637285d.mov
+The initial turns worked as shown in the video: https://user-images.githubusercontent.com/32082801/220207186-25766b84-9e6e-462c-907e-a0221637285d.mov

 When we tried the following line: